matplotlib/matplotlib/doc/users/event_handling.rst

 handling API is GUI neutral, it is based on the GTK model, which was the first user interface matplotlib supported.
-The events that are triggered are also a bit richer vis-a-vis matplotlib than standard GUI events, including information like which Axes the event occurred in.
+The events that are triggered are also a bit richer vis-a-vis matplotlib than standard GUI events, including information like which :class:`matplotlib.axes.Axes` the event occurred in.
 The events also understand the matplotlib coordinate system, and report event locations in both pixel and data coordinates.

 .. _event-connections: